Contribution of Secondary Neutrinos from Line-of-sight Cosmic Ray Interactions to the IceCube Diffuse Astrophysical Flux: CONCLUSION

 Ultimately, additional investigation is necessary to better understand the interplay between different modes of neutrino production.
 While a more refined weighting model may better establish the presence of secondary neutrinos, we also leave open the possibility for an untested process or source class to significantly contribute to the IceCube diffuse spectrum.
 As starburst galaxies and AGN are arguably two of the most popular point source candidates suggested to play a role in cosmic ray and neutrino production, the dominant generator of the diffuse flux remains obscured.

-\acknowledgments We would like to thank Andrew Ludwig, Hans Niederhausen, and Daniel Smith for conversations beneficial to this work.
+\acknowledgments We would like to thank Warren Essey, Andrew Ludwig, Hans Niederhausen, and Daniel Smith for conversations beneficial to this work.
 This research was generously funded in part by the UCLA College Honors Programs.
 A.K. and V.T. were supported by the U.S. Department of Energy (DOE) Grant No. DE-SC0009937 and by the World Premier International Research Center Initiative (WPI), MEXT, Japan.
+A.K. was also supported by Japan Society for the Promotion of Science (JSPS) KAKENHI Grant No. JP20H05853.
 We also acknowledge use of the Hoffman2 Shared Cluster computational and storage services provided by UCLA's Institute for Digital Research \& Education.